 Using this syntax, TypeName specifies the name of the newly-defined array type.
 ElementType specifies the type of the elements in the array.

 ArrayBounds specifies the number of dimensions in the array.
-To specify a single dimension array you would use []; to specify a two-dimensional array you would use either [][] or [,].
+To specify a

-For example, the SOAP Array, SOAPStrings, shown in Example 2.11, "Definition of a SOAP Array", defines a one-dimensional array of strings.
+For example, the SOAP Array, SOAPStrings, shown in Example 11, "Definition of a SOAP Array", defines a one-dimensional array of strings.
 The wsdl:arrayType attribute specifies the type of the array elements, xsd:string, and the number of dimensions, [] implying one dimension.

-Example 2.11.
+Example 11.
 Definition of a SOAP Array